Scottsbluff, Nebraska: Geography and climate

 According to the United States Census Bureau, the city has a total area of 6.27 sqmi, of which 6.22 sqmi is land and 0.05 sqmi is water.

-Scottsbluff has a cold semi-arid climate (Köppen climate classification BSk), bordering on a hot-summer humid continental climate (Koppen: Dfa) with wide seasonal and day-to-day variation as well as a large diurnal temperature variation, and is located in USDA Plant Hardiness Zone 5a.
+Scottsbluff has a cold semi-arid climate (Köppen: BSk), bordering on a hot-summer humid continental climate (Dfa) with wide seasonal and diurnal temperature variations, and is located in USDA Plant Hardiness Zone 5a.
 Summers are hot, and winters dry and cold, though chinook winds can loosen the cold's grip, often bringing temperatures above 50 °F. The monthly daily average temperature ranges from 28.3 °F in December to 75.3 °F in July.
-Over the course of a year, there is an average 6 days with maxima 100 °F or above, 49.1 days with maxima reaching at least 90 °F, 27.4 days with a maximum at or below the freezing mark, and 11.6 days with minima at or below 0 °F.
+Over the course of a year, there is an average six afternoons with maxima 100 °F or above, 49.1 afternoons with maxima reaching at least 90 °F, 27.4 afternoons with a maximum at or below the freezing mark, and 11.6 mornings with minima at or below 0 °F.